 Early theories about the motion of falling objects; characteristics of objects in freefall; how the shape,cross sectional area and mass of different objects affect the speed of objects in freefall; the hammer and feather experiment as carried out on the Moon in 1971; two different types of freefall; reaching terminal velocity; how aerodynamic drag and and the force of gravity affects skydivers.

-This science curriculum article investigates the three main forces of drag- namely aerodynamic drag, hydrodynamic drag and frictional drag.
-This article considers the following: reasons why objects in forward motion slow down; effects of aerodynamic drag on cyclists and formula 1 racing cars; evolution of underwater predators with streamlined shapes; how dolphins have evolved to reduce skin drag by shedding their skin as they swim through water.
+This article investigates the three main forces of drag- namely aerodynamic drag, hydrodynamic drag and frictional drag.
+We consider the following: reasons why objects in forward motion slow down; effects of aerodynamic drag on cyclists and formula 1 racing cars; evolution of underwater predators with streamlined shapes; how dolphins have evolved to reduce skin drag by shedding their skin as they swim through water.

-An explanation of how an astronaut’s mass would remains constant no matter what planet he visits in our solar system.
-An exploration of how weight would change on different planets as a result of differing forces of gravitational attraction.
+How astronauts’ mass remains constant no matter what planet they visit in our solar system; how weight would change on different planets as a result of differing forces of gravitational attraction.
 How measuring your weight actually measures the force of gravitational attraction between you and the planet you are visiting.
-A Homer Simpson story invented about how he would like to lose weight by becoming an astronaut.
+A ‘true’ story about how Homer Simpson would like to lose weight by visiting other planets!

-A science project which introduces the force of gravity.
-Students are introduced to the meaning of ‘mass’ and it is explained how we need to understand ‘mass’ before can understand ‘gravity’.
+An introduction to the force of gravity.
+The meaning of ‘mass’ and how we need to understand ‘mass’ before can understand ‘gravity’.
 Gravity is discussed with reference to Planet Earth, the Moon and the Solar System.
 We look at examples of gravitational forces and how the forces of gravity affect our everyday lives.
-We discuus the gravitational force the Sun exerts on the planets in our Solar System.
+The gravitational force the Sun exerts on the planets in our Solar System.